soranoba/henge/README.md

 Henge is a type conversion library for Golang.

-変化 (Henge) means "appear in a different appearance" in Japanese.<br>
+変化 (Henge) means "Appearing with a different figure." in Japanese.<br>
 Henge as the name implies can easily convert to different types.

 ## Overviews